-Dark social is a term coined by Alexis C. Madrigal and refers to all of the sharing activity that occurs through the copying and pasting of URLs, which largely goes undetected by most Web Analytics programs, such as Google Analytics, Omniture or any other application.
+Failing to fully and truthfully address both questions with proper data can hurt your execution.
+This is where dark social comes in.
+In short, dark social was mentioned here before, and is a term coined by Alexis C. Madrigal, and refers to all of the sharing activity that occurs through the copying and pasting of URLs, but which largely goes undetected by most Web Analytics programs, such as Google Analytics, Omniture or any other application.

 According to Alexis, most of these untraceable activities take place on classic sharing methods, such as chat tools, email, messaging apps and twitter clients. analytics applications consider dark social’s traffic to be direct traffic, incorrectly assuming that this is the true origin of such a visit.